JesseKPhillips/listings-dlang-extractor/README.md

 This program will extract programs from lstlisting in tex files.

-This program is built specifically to compile D programs in lstlisting for the book "Learning with D." There is no intention to generalize or make customizable.
+This program is built specifically to compile D programs in lstlisting for the book "Learning to Program Using D." There is no intention to generalize or make customizable.

 The goal is to include the results of a compile and run into the tex file.

+License is Boost.

 Usage
 -----